Entries are limited to one per person, and must be completed individually.

-Direct relatives of Treasury employees as at 1 October 2017 may enter submissions, but are ineligible to receive any cash grant.
+Direct relatives of Treasury employees may enter submissions, but are ineligible to receive any cash grant.
 If direct relatives of Treasury employees do enter submissions, however, they will be eligible to be selected as finalists and invited to the Treasury to present the analysis in their entries.
 For these purposes, a "direct relative" is a child, parent, or sibling, including step-parents, children, and siblings.

 Each submission must be the work of the student entering it and any sources (published or unpublished) must be acknowledged.

 Failure to meet each of the above criteria will result in disqualification.

 The author of the best submission, as judged by the Treasury, will be awarded a $2,000 study grant.
 2nd and 3rd place will receive $1,000 and $500 respectively towards their studies.
 The two other finalists will receive $100.

 The Treasury will pay the grants directly to the winning students.